hamza-ghufran/hamzaghufran.dev/content/blog/rsa/index.md

 For small numbers a and b, we can make a guess as what numbers work.
 For example, in solving 3 x + 8 y = 13x+8y=1, we see that 3 * 3 + 8 * (-1) = 13×3+8×(−1)=1.
 However, in solving 2014 x + 4021 y = 2014x+4021y=1, it is much harder to guess what the values are.

-The way we find x,y is through the Extended Euclidean Algorithm.
-If you recall, the regular Euclidean Algorithm takes in a,b and then gives us the greatest common divisor, but the Extended Eucliden Algorithm takes a,b and then gives us the greatest common divisor d along with x,y.

---- Insert extended Euclidean algorithm ---

 Now, to find the RSA private key, we need: `d of e modulo ϕ(pq).`

 $$ d ≡ e ^-1 (mod ϕ(pq)) $$